On the Reliability of Cue Conflict and Beyond: Details on

 \subsection{Our Pipeline for Cue Generation}

 To ensure each cue provides a well-recognizable representation for both humans and models, we develop a precise cue generation pipeline that isolates pure cue information from irrelevant features. \textbf{Shape cue generation.} Our shape cues represent pure structural information by extracting contours exclusively from semantic object regions.
-We first perform semantic segmentation to isolate the object \cite{ren2024grounded} and apply class-adjusted Gaussian blur within the mask to suppress internal texture.
-From this blurred region, we extract structural contours similar to \citet{mohla2022teaching}, rendering them as white edges on a black background.
-This process preserves both global and local shape features while ensuring the representation remains free from background clutters. \textbf{Texture cue generation.} For our texture cues, the objective is to preserve fine-grained surface patterns while systematically removing any local or global structural information.
-Building on the semantic segmentation \cite{ren2024grounded}, we crop patches of four predefined sizes exclusively from the interior of the object.
+We first perform semantic segmentation to isolate the object~\cite{ren2024grounded} and apply a class-adjusted Gaussian blur within the mask to suppress internal texture.
+From this blurred region, we extract structural contours similar to Mohla \etal~\cite{mohla2022teaching}, rendering them as white edges on a black background.
+This process preserves both global and local shape features while ensuring the representation remains free from background clutter. \textbf{Texture cue generation.} For our texture cues, the objective is to preserve fine-grained surface patterns while systematically removing any local or global structural information.
+Building on the semantic segmentation~\cite{ren2024grounded}, we crop patches of four predefined sizes exclusively from the interior of the object.
 This ensures that the patches do not contain any local contours or boundary information that could inadvertently represent the object's shape.
-To extract pure texture, these patches are reordered using a strategy similar to that of \citet{mohla2022teaching}, eliminating the local structure within the object interior while preventing the formation of grid-like artifacts.
+To extract pure texture, these patches are reordered using a strategy similar to that of Mohla \etal~\cite{mohla2022teaching}, eliminating the local structure within the object interior while preventing the formation of grid-like artifacts.
 Finally, we manually curate all generated samples, filtering out instances that fail to represent the intended shape or texture cues, contain noise, or exhibit incorrect semantic masks.
+Note that human curation is not a strict requirement: repeating the validation in \cref{sec:learning_strategies} using our dataset without human curation leaves our conclusions unchanged (\cref{app_fig:rebuttal1}).